-Deferred Outflows of Resources: Deferred outflows are the consumption of net position by the Center that are applicable to a future reporting period.
-At June 30, 2013, the University's deferred outflows of resources were comprised of deferred charges on an OCIA lease restructure.
+Deferred Outflows of Resources: Deferred outflows are the consumption of net position by the University that are applicable to a future reporting period.
+At June 30, 2014, the University's deferred outflows of resources were comprised of deferred charges on an OCIA lease restructure.

 Deferred Inflows of Resources: Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
-At June 30, 2013, the University has no deferred inflows of resources.
+At June 30, 2014, the University's deferred inflows of resources were comprised of a deferred credit on an OCIA lease restructure.